 - After the students make their molecular modeling robots, have them show their designs to the class for critiques from their colleagues (for example, unstable construction).
 Once they receive critiques, they improve their robots before moving on.

-- Add the sensors to the set-up, so the balls move just below the sensors (light and ultrasonic) and can get detected by the sensors.
+- Add the sensors to the set-up, so the balls move just below the sensors (color and ultrasonic) and can get detected by the sensors.
 On the bottom, place a motor with stick and balls attached, but no sensors.
 See Figure 1 for generally how the set-up should look.
-Have students attach the ultrasonic sensor to the robot's port 4 and the light sensor to the robot's port 3.
-Then have students go to the view function on the NXT brick to verify whether the sensors are working (see Figure 3).
-(Note: the light sensor detects color changes; the ultrasonic sensor detects distance changes.
+Have students attach the ultrasonic sensor to the robot's port 4 and the color sensor to the robot's port 3.
+Then have students go to the view function on the EV3 brick to verify whether the sensors are working (see Figure 3).
+(Note: the color sensor detects color changes; the ultrasonic sensor detects distance changes.
 Students can figure out where the sensors go by whether the sensors are able to detect the balls or not.
 Through experimentation, they can optimize the sensor positions.)

 - With functioning sensors, hold another class critique: What is working?
 What is not working?
 (For example, poor sensor locations that do not enable controlling of the molecule movement or the ball is not completely covered by construction paper so the ultrasonic sensor cannot see it.).
 Make improvements before moving on.